-Note: the value of the Rank By expression is also added to the right side of the scan results table.
-This allows you to examine the value of any expression in your scan directly, simply by making that expression the Rank By expression as well.
+Note: The value of the Rank By expression is also added to the right side of the scan results table.
+This allows you to examine the value of any expression in your scan directly by making that expression the Rank By expression as well.

 It is possible to have the Scan Engine ignore portions of the scan text by adding either the '#' character or two forward slashes ('//') in your scan text.
 The Scan Engine will ignore all the text from that point to the end of the current line.

 Comments are very useful in two ways.
 The first use is to document a particularly complex scan which contains a lot of clauses.
-You can add useful notes for yourself, without affecting the Scan Engine at all.
+With comments, you can add useful notes for yourself without actually affecting the Scan Engine at all.
+For example:

 // My ETF scan. // July 20, 2014 [type = stock] # only get ETFs > 100 AND [close > 100] // Let's get the expensive ones!
 AND [group is ETF]